Cold snap alert plan 'will save lives'

 Agencies such as the NHS and social services will get the Met Office alerts and will then have to take action to ensure people are safe in their homes.

 An estimated 27,000 extra people die every winter - a fifth more than during the summer.

 Extra cash is also being used to help people keep homes warm, but some question whether this will be enough.

 Instead, they have called on the government to do more to tackle the underlying problem - the rising cost of energy.

 England has a much higher death rate during winter than many colder countries, such as Sweden.

-Schemes, such as Warm Front, have been running for a number of years to help pay for people to insulate their homes or make heating improvements.'Not enough'
+Schemes, such as Warm Front, have been running for a number of years to help pay for people to insulate their homes or make heating improvements.

 The Department of Health has pledged an extra £10m for this initiative - on top of the £110m.
 However, even with the extra money, the fund has still been cut compared to previous years.

 A new fund, worth £20m, is also being set up to encourage councils and charities to come up with new ways of helping the most vulnerable.